Philippine Welser: Life

-The emperor's son Archduke Ferdinand II of Habsburg, Prince of Tyrol, secretly married the bourgeois Philippine - many royal houses used marriages to merge alliances, and this was also planned for Ferdinand II, a not inconsiderable process.
+The emperor's son Archduke Ferdinand II of Habsburg, Prince of Tyrol, secretly married the bourgeois Philippine – many royal houses used marriages to merge alliances, and this was also planned for Ferdinand II, a not inconsiderable process.
 According to a documented assurance from Ferdinand from 1576, the marriage took place in January 1557.
 Their period of acquaintance is uncertain.
 The romantic historiography of the 19th century assumed that their first encounter was in connection with the Augsburg Diet of 1548.
 Since Ferdinand did not witness a single act there and he is not mentioned in other records made by people present, it is unlikely that Ferdinand was there at all.

-The first time you can definitely prove a contact between Philippine and Ferdinand is at a carnival amusement in Pilsen.
-There you can find them together at a masked ball (including a spectacular "water ballet") in February 1555.
-A year later, on 12 May 1556, Ferdinand can be documented for the first time at Březnice Castle in Bohemia, when Catharina von Loxan (Lokšany), an aunt of Philippine, received a passport letter for a drive of cattle.
+The first documented contact between Philippine and Ferdinand is at a carnival amusement in Plzeň, when they attended a masked ball (including a spectacular "water ballet") in February 1555.
+A year later, on 12 May 1556, Ferdinand can be documented for the first time at Březnice Castle in Bohemia, when Catharina of Lokšany, an aunt of Philippine, received a passport letter for a drive of cattle.
 She became a confidante of Ferdinand, who was governor in Bohemia at the time, and was possibly involved in the meeting of the two.
-The very first (but then earlier) meeting between Philippine and Ferdinand could also have taken place here on Bresnitz.
-Bresnitz initially became the residence for Philippine, the scene of the secret wedding and the birth of her first child, which Ferdinand gave her.
+The very first (but then earlier) meeting between Philippine and Ferdinand could also have taken place here on Březnice.
+Březnice initially became the residence for Philippine, the scene of the secret wedding and the birth of her first child, which Ferdinand gave her.

 In 1559 at the latest, Emperor Ferdinand I learned of his son's improper marriage, and a settlement was worked out.
 The marriage had to be kept secret.
 Any children were excluded from the Habsburg line of succession, but were to be provided for through the purchase of lordships and received the Habsburg coat of arms.
 In addition, they, as well as Philippine, should receive financial support.
 With this regulation, the emperor wanted to express his displeasure and limit the resulting legal consequences.
 As a father, however, he wanted to grant forgiveness and take Philippine and her children under his protection.
 The couple tried to meet the demands whenever possible.
 For example, the children of Philippine were officially accepted as foundlings in the castle.
 The twins Maria and Philipp, who were later born at Castle Pürglitz (Křivoklát), died as infants.
 When the parents moved from Bohemia to Tyrol, the bodies were secretly taken and buried in the Innsbruck court church.
 Their battered children's coffins were discovered by chance during restoration work in 1897 and the skeletons were then reburied in a double coffin.